IBM-Cloud/docs/services/appid/getting-started-ios-swift-sdk.md

 ## Accessing user attributes
 {: #accessing}

 When obtaining an access token, it is possible to gain access to the user protected attributes endpoint.
-This is done by using the following API methods:
+This is done by using the following API methods.

   ```swift
   func setAttribute(key: String, value: String, completionHandler: @escaping(Error?, [String:Any]?) -> Void)